Souled Out (1997): Aftermath

-On the January 27 episode of Monday Nitro, Eric Bischoff fired Randy Anderson for counting the pinfall victory for the Steiner Brothers at Souled Out and stripped the Steiner Brothers off the WCW World Tag Team Championship as their title win was officiated by Anderson, who was a non-sanctioned referee at the event.
+On the January 27 episode of Monday Nitro, Eric Bischoff fired Randy Anderson for counting the pinfall victory for the Steiner Brothers at Souled Out and stripped the Steiner Brothers of the WCW World Tag Team Championship as their title win was officiated by Anderson, who was a non-sanctioned referee at the event.
 Bischoff then returned the titles to The Outsiders.
 Later that night, The Giant defeated Roadblock and challenged Hollywood Hogan to a WCW World Heavyweight Championship rematch.
 Lex Luger declared his intent on siding with Giant against the nWo.
 Hogan was disqualified in the title match against Giant after outside interference by Outsiders but Luger came to Giant's rescue, setting up a title defense for Outsiders against Luger and Giant at SuperBrawl VII.

 On the February 3 episode of Monday Nitro, Hogan challenged Roddy Piper to a match, in which he agreed to put his WCW World Heavyweight Championship on the line.
 Later that night, Piper and Hogan had a confrontation where Piper tried to leave the arena, but Hogan insulted Piper in front of his son Colt.
 After helping his son out of the ring, Piper stood up to Hogan and accepted the challenge for the match at Superbrawl.